 6. The banks of the Seine

 Continue with the banks of the Seine, it’s an ideal setting for a romantic stroll.
-It’s also a good place to relax.
+But don’t go down the stairs, the smell is horrible and will kill every romanticism.

 6. L’Église Sainte-Etienne-du-Mont